teetime-framework/TeeTime/README.md

 # TeeTime

-TeeTime is a Pipe-and-Filter framework for Java.
+This project contains the Java reference implementation of the Pipe-and-Filter framework TeeTime.

 Informations on how to use it can be found on http://teetime-framework.github.io.